 Each of these matters because they tell a little bit more about you as a firm and the way you work with clients.
 On your homepage and about page, you’re explaining how you help your clients and how your firm sees the practice of law.

-On your blog, this is your chance to answer frequently-asked questions and to present yourself as a leader in your service areas.
+On your blog, this is your chance to answer frequently asked questions and to present yourself as a leader in your service areas.

-Too many law firm websites make a strong case for the attorney qualifications, but miss the value of connecting with the reader’s needs.
+Too many law firm websites make a strong case for the attorney qualifications but miss the value of connecting with the reader's needs.

 Remember, you’re the guide in the client’s journey, not the hero of the story.

 Make sure you have a way for visitors to easily contact you on every single page as well—especially on mobile.
 This needs to be easy to do 24/7 as well.
-Whether you use an answering service or have someone in the office clients need to be able to reach you easily.
+This is especially important on a personal injury or criminal defense website when time is of the essence in achieving the best results possible for your potential clients.

 How We Picked These Websites